Bachelor of Science in Political Science – Minor Required Online

 Maintain your budget by paying one course at a time

-Our B.S. in Political Science – Minor Required online program offers affordable, pay-by-the-course tuition, which is the same for in-state and out-of-state students.
+Our bachelor’s of political science online offers affordable, pay-by-the-course tuition, which is the same for in-state and out-of-state students.
 All fees are included.

 Transfer Your Credits for Lower Tuition